Tevin Slater

-Tevin Slater is a Saint Vincent and the Grenadines footballer who plays for Parham FC of the Antigua and Barbuda Premier Division.
+Tevin Slater (born 13 January 1994) is a Saint Vincent and the Grenadines footballer who plays for Parham FC of the Antigua and Barbuda Premier Division.
 He has 12 caps for the national team and has scored 8 times.
+In 2015, he was named the Senior Footballer of the Year by the Saint Vincent and the Grenadines Football Federation.

 Career

 Club

 In late September 2015, it was announced that Slater had signed for Parham FC of the Antigua and Barbuda Premier Division.
 He had previously played for Camdonia Chelsea SC.

 International

 Slater made his debut for Saint Vincent and the Grenadines during the 2014 Windward Islands Tournament in their 3-2 win over host nation Dominica.
 His first international goal came during a 2-2 draw against Barbados.
 Slater's next goal would come during qualification to the 2018 FIFA World Cup when he scored in a 2-2 draw against Guyana.